weka/docs-weka-io/usage/statistics/list-of-statistics.md

-FALSE_USED_EXTRA_NOTIFIED|Number of blocks that were notified as used by the mark-extra-used mechanism|Blocks/Sec INTERRUPTS|Number of scrubs that were interrupted|Occurences/Sec NETWORK_BUDGET_WAIT_LATENCY|Average latency of waiting for our network budget|Micros NOT_REALLY_DIRTY_BLOCKS|Number of marked dirty blocks that ScrubMissingWrites found were clean|Blocks/Sec NUM_COPY_DISCARDED_BLOCKS|Number of copied blocks that were discarded|Blocks/Sec NUM_COPY_DISCARDS|Number of times we discarded scrubber copy work|Occurences/Sec NUM_INVENTED_STRIPES_DISCARDS|Number of times we discarded all scrubber work due to invented stripes|Occurences/Sec
+FALSE_USED_EXTRA_NOTIFIED|Number of blocks that were notified as used by the mark-extra-used mechanism|Blocks/Sec INTERRUPTS|Number of scrubs that were interrupted|Occurences/Sec NETWORK_BUDGET_WAIT_LATENCY|Average latency of waiting for our network budget|Micros NOT_REALLY_DIRTY_BLOCKS|Number of marked dirty blocks that ScrubMissingWrites found were actually clean|Blocks/Sec NUM_COPY_DISCARDED_BLOCKS|Number of copied blocks that were discarded|Blocks/Sec NUM_COPY_DISCARDS|Number of times we discarded scrubber copy work|Occurences/Sec NUM_INVENTED_STRIPES_DISCARDS|Number of times we discarded all scrubber work due to invented stripes|Occurences/Sec